dzackgarza/Notes/Talks/Math Subject GRE/Draft 1.md

 	- There are 5 official exams out there (see reference section) with solutions.
 	- Take all of them!
 Time yourself!
 All include scoring rubric to compute your percentile, so score yourself too.
 		- Note: 3 hour exams can be mentally exhausting if you are not used to them.
 Practicing is essential to get your mental stamina up.
-	- Note that all of the released exams are significantly easier than the actual exams.
+	- Note that all the released exams are significantly easier than the actual exams.
 	- Aim to complete practice exams within 2 hours at around the 90th percentile.

 - Self Care